RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_protobuf_function.md

       difop_recv_port: 60023                      #The port number used for receiving lidar difop packets
       msop_send_port: 60022                       #The port number which the msop packets will be send to
       difop_send_port: 60023                      #The port number which the difop packets will be send to
-      packets_send_ip: 127.0.0.1                  #The ip address which the lidar packets will be send to
+      packet_send_ip: 127.0.0.1                  #The ip address which the lidar packets will be send to
 ```

-We want to send packets so we only need to focus on three things, *msop_send_port, difop_send_port, packets_send_ip*.
+We want to send packets so we only need to focus on three things, *msop_send_port, difop_send_port, packet_send_ip*.
 You can adjust them as you want.